Opioid epidemic: Treatment and prevention of addiction

-Opioid use disorder can be treated in a number of different ways: Medication assisted treatment pathways offer methadone, Suboxone (Buprenorphine/naloxone) and Vivitrol (naltrexone).
+Opioid use disorder can be treated in a number of different ways: Medication assisted treatment pathways offer methadone, Suboxone (Buprenorphine/naloxone) and Vivitrol (naltrexone), though naltrexone has poor treatment outcomes due to low patient retention.

+According to the 2017 Surgeon General's report, medication (buprenorphine/methadone) assisted therapies (MAT's) remain the gold standard in evidence-based care for opiate addiction, with the highest reduction in morbidity, mortality, and general negative outcomes achieved through long term opioid replacement therapy.
+The report makes recommendations concerning expanding access to MAT in order to combat the opioid epidemic.
+Social stigma regarding medication-assisted treatment in nations like the USA have been a major barrier in implementing evidence based treatments for opiate addiction.

-Cognitive behavioral therapies and counseling are proven effective, as well as digital care programs to increase abstinence rates.
+Cognitive behavioral therapies and counseling are proven effective (though less efficacious on their own than medication assisted therapies) as well as digital care programs to increase abstinence rates.

 A number of methods for the prevention of opioid addiction have been used and suggested.
 One method is the creation of anti-opioid advertisements.
 In the 1990s, advertisements depicting drug-seeking people purposefully slamming their arms into doors and crashing their cars, were unsuccessfully targeted at teens.
 These ads were unsuccessful because they emphasized the risk of danger, pain, and death caused by opioids.
-While this tactic would make adults acknowledge the risks and stop using opioids, teenagers need to see that executives just use them as interchangeable customers.
+While this tactic would make adults acknowledge the risks and stop using opioids, for many teenagers, the perceived danger adds to the appeal, as smoking becomes a form of rebellion against authoritative adults.
+When ads were created that instead channeled teenage rebellion toward resisting the tobacco industry's manipulative tactics, the numbers of teens smoking went down.
 The makers of these ads feel that since the internet allows teenagers to view gruesome things anyway, it is perfectly acceptable to subject them to images of self-mutilation in order to protect their lives.
 It is felt that thirty seconds of gruesomeness is a small price to pay for sparing a lifetime (however short) of opioid abuse and its accompanying poverty and crime.
 These advertisements, which started in the 1980s, are continuing to play on television today, utilizing donated advertisement time.
-The goals of the most recent advertisements are to show teenagers that addiction can begin after only five days and that feeding this addiction can consume a person's entire life.
+The goals of the most recent advertisements are to show teenagers that addiction can begin after only five days, and that feeding this addiction can consume a person's entire life.